 This Ghoul’s Blood Cocktail is a sweet and sour refreshing drink for any Halloween Party!
-Made with bright blue curacao, rum and pineapple juice it’s a fun choice for a signature cocktail!
-It can easily be made in big batches for serving a crowd!
+Made with bright blue curacao, rum and pineapple juice it’s a fun choice for a signature cocktail– the best part?
+It’s a festive Halloween Themed drink you can easily make in big batches for serving a crowd!

 Signature cocktails are all the rage!
 Today’s libation, the Ghoul’s Blood Cocktail, is ideal for making as the lone drink to have ready for your guests.
 You can easily make it ahead of time to pour when your company starts arriving.